 Rick Paul is an independent songwriter, singer, musician, music producer, and writer, originally from Schenectady, New York, now based in Orange County, California.
-His songs combine memorable pop/rock and country melodies with mature, often thought-provoking, lyrics on life and love.
+His songs combine memorable soft rock melodies with mature, often thought-provoking, lyrics on life and love.
 His songs have been recorded by independent artists from the USA, Europe, and Asia, including Little River Band lead singer Wayne Nelson, who recorded “Little Child Lost” back in 2000 to promote the Child Alert Foundation.
 In 2004, teenage pop singer Nominjin took “All I Need to Know” to Top 5 in Mongolia for both radio and video play.

 Rick performs frequently in Orange County, California.
 His singing has drawn comparisons to Dan Hill, Don Henley, Randy Newman, and Neil Young, while his piano playing is most frequently compared to Rick’s biggest musical influence, Elton John.